pingcap/docs/develop/dev-guide-playground-gitpod.md

 1. Fork the example code repository [pingcap-inc/tidb-example-java](https://github.com/pingcap-inc/tidb-example-java) for TiDB application development .

-2. Start your gitpod workspace by prefixing the URL of the sample code repository with `https://gitpod.io/#` from the browser's address bar.
+2. Start your Gitpod workspace by prefixing the URL of the sample code repository with `https://gitpod.io/#` in the address bar of your browser.

    - E.g, `https://gitpod.io/#https://github.com/pingcap-inc/tidb-example-java`。